mgrebenets/mgrebenets.github.io/_posts/2015-02-08-clang-static-analyzer.md

 scan-buld -k -v -v xcodebuild clean build -project MyProject.xcodeproj -scheme MyScheme -configuration Debug
 {% endhighlight %}

-But in practice I find it not working as advertised if your project has custom build configuration and specifies a lot of warning flags.
-In those cases I find that falling back to clang static analyzer bundled with Xcode is more robust option.
+But in practice it doesn't always find the static analyzer this way.
+One way to avoid this problem is to specify clang static analyzer bundled with Xcode.
+Another option is to give it a full path to `clang-check`

 {% highlight bash %}
-# build a scheme
+# use analyzer bundled with xcode
 scan-buld -k -v -v --use-analyzer Xcode \
   xcodebuild clean build -project MyProject.xcodeproj -scheme MyScheme -configuration Debug

+# use path to clang-check executable
+CLANG_CHECK=$(dirname $(which scan-build))/bin/clang-check

+scan-buld -k -v -v --use-analyzer ${CLANG_CHECK} \
+  xcodebuild clean build -project MyProject.xcodeproj -scheme MyScheme -configuration Debug
 {% endhighlight %}

-Like I said, I'm after reports most of the time, so not using some cutting edge analyzer features is OK with regards to the goals I have to achieve.

 Another note is that using `-scheme` will require code signing in the end.
 Try switching to `-target` if that is a problem, otherwise explicitly specify `CODE_SIGN_IDENTIFY` to `xcodebuild`.